-Bangkok, capital of the Kingdom of Thailand since 1782, had been long known by foreign merchants as a dynamic port on the way to Ayutthaya.
-Today, Bangkok continues to attract worldwide travellers both for business (14.4%) and leisure (85.6%).
-It was, in fact, ranked the first destination by the Mastercard Global Destination Cities Index, 2016.
+Bangkok, the capital of the Kingdom of Thailand since 1782, had been long known by foreign merchants as a dynamic port on the way to Ayutthaya.
+Today, Bangkok continues to be the No. 1 city for the fourth consecutive year according to the Mastercard Global Destination Cities Index 2019.

 One of the largest ASEAN cities, Bangkok is determined to face the future with innovative projects such as One Bangkok, an integrated district focused on environmental sustainability and smart-city living.